ST4RGUARD/ST4RGUARD.github.io/_posts/2023-08-31-os_cmd_injection.md

 using linux our attack might look like the following, where we use the bash one liner to create a tcp shell to our machine on 443

 ![_config.yml]({{ site.baseurl }}/images/web/bash_cmd_injection.png)

+<h3>PAY ATTENTION TO QUOTES</h3>

+with cmd injection in fields, if running some kind of language processing on the os like python etc